miketianchen/MDA_image_captioning/docs/proposal.md

 The Sydney\_captions dataset is extracted from a large 18000 X 14000 pixel image of Sydney taken from Google Earth.
-Each of the images in the dataset are selected and cropped from the original much larger Google Earth image.There are 7 different classes of images in this dataset, which comprises of residential, airport, river, oceans, meadow, industrial and runway images.
+Each of the images in the dataset are selected and cropped from the original much larger Google Earth image.
+There are 7 different classes of images in this dataset, comprised of residential, airport, river, oceans, meadow, industrial and runway images.
 Each image has a resolution of 500 X 500 pixels.
 (613 images)

 The RSICD dataset (Remote Sensing Imaging Captioning Dataset) is the state of the art dataset, which contains images captured from airplanes